tanaikech/ggsrun/README.md

 Completed!

+<a name="from170"></a>
+# From version 1.7.0, ggsrun can access to Google Drive using Service Account. <sup><font color="Red">Updated! (v1.7.0)</font></sup>
+ggsrun can access to Google Drive using [Service Account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount).
+When OAuth2 is used, you can see the files and folders in own Google Drive.
+When Service Account is used, you can see them in Google Drive for Service Account.
+Namely, the Drive for OAuth2 is different from that for Service Account.
+Please be careful this.
+And when Service Account is used, there are what it can do and what it can't do.
+About them, please read [here](help/README.md#useserviceaccount).

 # How to use ggsrun
 1. [Executes GAS and Retrieves Result Values](help/README.md#executesgasandretrievesresultvalues)
 1. [Executes GAS with Values and Retrieves Feedbacked Values](help/README.md#executesgaswithvaluesandretrievesfeedbackedvalues)